student-to-software-engineer/student-to-software-engineer/docs/acknowledgments.md

 Without their guidance during my first year at Carleton University, I'd never be where I am today.

 Additionally, here is a list of people who have helped me along the way.
-Either through mentorship, "just giving me a chance", putting up with me, helping me solve a bug, teaching me some course, influencing some aspect of my career, or even just being a great friend.
+Either through mentorship, "just giving me a chance", putting up with me, helping me solve a bug, teaching me something, influencing some aspect of my career, or even just being a great friend.
 Whether big or small, or whether you even remember or know you helped me, I want to thank you all for your support and guidance.

 **NOTE:** By including their names here, I am **NOT** implying that they endorse this book or its contents.
 I just want to acknowledge the impact they have had on my life and career.